matthmr/sd/README.md

 - language: makes the SD language libraries (this is a dependency for most targets)
 - docs: makes [doxygen](https://www.doxygen.nl/) HTML documentation (if `doxygen` is available).
 - clean: removes all compilation junk (`.o` and `.a` files, keeps `.so` and executables)
-- clean-docs: removes all documentation junk (man's `.gz` pages and doxygen's `docs/html` output)

 The default for `make` being run alone is `make install`.

-The Makefile also has a couple variables to pass through:
+The 'configure' script also has a couple options to pass through:

 - `CC`: the C compiler (cc)
 - `CFLAGS`: additional flags to pass to the compiler (-Wall)
 - `AR`: the ar archiver (ar)
 - `ARFLAGS`: the archiver flags (rc)
 - `C_INCLUDE_PATH`: additional include path to pass to the compiler (.)
-- `BITS`: the machine memory address bit length (`getconf LONG_BIT`)
+- `BITS`: the machine memory address bit length (64)
 - `PREFIX`: the prefix for the installation (/usr/local)

 and a couple booleans: